tarantool/cartridge/topics/failover.md

   Healthy leaders aren't switched automatically even if it's not first.
   Changing failover priority doesn't affect it too.

-- All appointments (self-made and fetched) are immune for the first time (which is tunable with IMMUNITY_TIMEOUT option, see below).
+- Every appointment (self-made or fetched) is immune for the first time (which is controlled with `IMMUNITY_TIMEOUT` option).

 #### The case: external provider outage